 Current work by the Independent Evaluation Office

-As set out in the Court minutes, the Court of Directors has commissioned two in-depth IEO evaluations to start in 2016:
+As set out in the Court minutes, the Court of Directors commissioned two in-depth IEO evaluations in 2017:

-- the Bank’s approach to supervising financial market infrastructure
+- the Bank’s approach to providing sterling liquidity

 Publications by the Independent Evaluation office